 BGE has been monitoring environmental performance and taking actions to ensure conservation since before 1970.
 As part of our commitment, BGE continues to work to preserve and improve the quality of the environment.

 BGE encourages our customers to conserve energy and make energy efficient choices.
 Visit

 www.bgesmartenergy.com for more information.

 A core element of our company's commitment to the environment is protecting the wildlife, forests, plants and waterways in our communities.

 BGE has adopted a comprehensive avian protection plan to reduce bird mortalities from electrocution.
 This plan includes establishing new distribution line construction standards, removing or relocating nests, providing employee training on avian management and establishing bird perch deterrents.

 BGE was awarded with a Greenscape Award while supporting "green" initiatives in the city of Annapolis.
 The beautification and commitment to helping our local communities always encompasses safeguarding natural resources.

-Power plants can generate electricity from a number of different fuel sources.
-BGE reports fuel sources and emission data to customers twice a year.
-This allows customers to compare data among the companies providing electricity service in Maryland.
+Power plants can generate electricity from a number of different fuel sources, resulting in different emissions.
+BGE reports fuel sources and emissions data to customers twice annually, allowing customers to compare data among the companies providing electricity service in Maryland.

 The following distribution of energy resources was used to produce electricity in the PJM Region.

-The emission levels shown are based upon the PJM "Residual Mix" and approximate the emission rate for electricity generation in the PJM.
 CO2 is a "greenhouse gas" which may contribute to global climate change.
-SO2and NOx released into the atmosphere react to form acid rain.
-Nitrogen Oxides also react to form ground level ozone, an unhealthful component of "smog."
+SO2 and NOX released into the atmosphere react to form acid rain.
+Nitrogen Oxides also react to form ground level ozone, an unhealthful component of "smog".